 - Add the whole can of tomato sauce to the pan, stir and bring the sauce to a low boil.
 Then simmer and cook uncovered for about 10-15 minutes.
 If your sauce thickens too much, add 1-2 TBSP water to thin it out.

-- Assemble: Divide the cooked rice between your 3 meal prep containers.
+- Assemble: Divide the cooked rice among your 3 meal prep containers.
 Then divide the tikka masala between the three containers.
 Top with cilantro and lime wedges if desired.

 This is the first thing I’ve made from work week lunch and I’m honestly REALLY disappointed.
 The spices were SO strong and there were just too many.
 The spices truly ruined the meal in my family and I’s opinion.
 We actually couldn’t finish eating it.